hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 end
 ```

-So there we have it, a Turing machine which clearly loops forever …doesn't halt!
+So there we have it, a Turing machine which loops forever …doesn't halt!

-This is pretty obvious, but maybe someday proofs like these could be automatically derived for more complicated machines.
-But mostly it was a fun way for me to try Lean!
+This is pretty obvious, though maybe someday proofs like these could be automatically derived for more complicated machines.[^problem] But mostly this was just a fun way for me to learn some Lean!

+[^problem]:
+    Of course, there can be no general algorithm for generating such proofs, since it would solve the impossible [halting problem](https://en.wikipedia.org/wiki/Halting_problem).